ipfs/ipfs-docs/docs/concepts/ipni.md

 By providing this additional layer of information, the indexer helps to speed up data location and retrieval, reduce resource consumption, and improve the overall scalability of IPFS.

-### The IPNI Ecosystem

-The IPNI ecosystem consists of three main actors:

-1. **IPNI provider nodes** - IPFS peers that advertise content to the IPNI.
-2. **IPNI nodes** - Nodes that ingest announcements about the content-addressable data, and service lookup queries
-3. **Retrieval clients** - Peers that find content via indexer nodes and fetch it from the providers.

-#### IPNI Provider nodes

-IPNI providers are responsible for cataloging and maintaining the latest list of content they host, along with the protocols over which the content is retrievable.
-The list of content is represented as a chain of _advertisements_, signed by the content provider's identity and are immutable.
-An advertisement can either represent the addition or removal of content.
-This property, combined with the chaining of advertisement entries, effectively captures a "diff" of content hosted by the provider over time.
-When a change in content occurs:

-1. The provider captures the change as a new advertisement.
-1. The provider announces its existence to the network.
-1. An IPNI node receives and stores the advertisement.

-#### IPNI Nodes

-IPNI nodes are responsible for continuously listening to provider announcements.
-Once they receive an _announce message_, they fetch and parse the advertisement to construct the current list of content hosted by the provider.
-Because the advertisements themselves are immutable, IPNI nodes can recognize known advertisements and only parse ones they've not seen before.
-This allows IPNI nodes to handle and scale with very long ad chains, as long as they continuously listen for advertisements and keep up with the latest.

-#### Retrieval Clients

-Once advertisements are processed, retrieval clients can look up the resulting index records via a query to an API exposed by IPNI nodes.
-Given a Content Identifier (CID) or multihash, the API provides a list of index records corresponding to it.
-Each index record captures the identity of the content provider, its address, and the protocols over which the data can be retrieved from that provider.
-A _retrieval client_ can then further filter the providers list, e.g., by protocol, and retrieve the content directly from the providers.

-## Example
+## Example application

-To demonstrate the practical application and useage of IPNI, this section will walk through a hands-on example involving the `cid.contact` indexer tool.
+To demonstrate the practical application and usage of IPNI, this section will walk through a hands-on example involving the `cid.contact` indexer tool.
 The `cid.contact` tool leverages IPNI to return provider record information for a given CID.

 1. Open a browser.

 1. In the search field, search for the URL below.

    ```plaintext
    https://cid.contact/cid/bafybeigvgzoolc3drupxhlevdp2ugqcrbcsqfmcek2zxiw5wctk3xjpjwy